 The Maine Department of Health and Human Services (DHS) offers testing for residents and visitors through "swab and send" sites.
 These sights offer specimen collection and testing free of charge to individuals, with or without symptoms, who believe they may have COVID-19 or could have been exposed.

-Is the COVID-10 vaccine recommended for individuals with immunocompromised status (immune system defenses are low) due to an underlying chronic health condition or certain medications that may decrease immune system function?
+Can immunocompromised individuals (whose immune system defenses are low due to an underlying chronic health condition or because they are taking certain medications that may decrease immune system function) receive the COVID-19 vaccine?

-Individuals who are/may be immunocompromised due to a chronic health condition or certain medications may benefit from having a conversation with their provider to discuss the most appropriate timing of getting the COVID-19 vaccine.
+Immunocompromised individuals can receive the COVID-19 vaccination.
+The current FDA-authorized COVID-19 vaccines are not live vaccines and therefore can be safely administered to these groups.
+Individuals who are or may be immunocompromised due to a chronic health condition or certain medications may benefit from having a conversation with their provider to discuss the most appropriate timing for getting the COVID-19 vaccine.

 Is the COVID-19 vaccine free?

-Vaccine doses will be available with no out-of-pocket cost.
+Vaccine doses will be available at no out-of-pocket cost.

 Will my vaccination be free even if I don’t receive it from my in-network primary care provider?